-Refer Note 3.2.1 and Note 15 to the financial statements

-The Key Audit Matter

-As at 31st March 2021 the carrying amount of the Company's investment in subsidiaries amounted to Rs.
-281,997,662/-.

-The Company is required to perform impairment assessment of its investments in subsidiaries whenever there is an indication that the investments may be impaired.
+Refer Note 3.2.1 and Note 15 to the financial statements The Key Audit Matter Our Response As at 31 st March 2022 the carrying amount of the Company's investment in subsidiaries amounted to Rs.
+281,997,662/ Our audit procedures included;Assessing the cash flow forecast prepared by The Company is required to perform impairment assessment of its investments in subsidiaries whenever there is an indication that the investments may be the management against our own expectations based on our knowledge of the Company and experience of the industry in which it operates impaired.
 Accordingly, the Company performed an impairment assessment on the cash generating units ("CGUs") relating to the subsidiaries which had an indication of impairment.
-The Company estimated the recoverable amounts of the CGUs based on its value in use ("VIU").
+The Company estimated the recoverable amounts of the CGUs based on its value in Testing the mathematical accuracy of, and the input data used in, the underlying calculations in the Company's discounted cash flow valuation models. use ("VIU").
 Estimating the VIU involves discounting the estimated future cash inflows and outflows expected to be derived from the CGUs to its present value using an appropriate discount rate.
-When determining the cash inflows and outflows the Company had to also estimate long term growth rates as well as the plant factor.

-We identified this as an area of audit focus as the VIU determined using discounted cash flows is complex and involves significant management judgement and estimates which could be subject to management bias.
+When determining the cash inflows and outflows the Company had to also estimate long term growth rates as well as the plant factor. • With the assistance of our own international business valuation specialists, challenging the reasonableness of the key assumptions such as long-term growth rates, plant factors and discount rates.
+We identified this as an area of audit focus as the VIU determined using discounted cash flows is complex and involves significant management judgement and estimates which could be subject to management bias Assessing the adequacy of the disclosures in the financial statements, including the description and appropriateness of the inherently subjective and key assumptions used.